argyleink/ScrollSnapExplainers/js-snapTo()/explainer.md

 ## Goals

-To empower the scroll snapping container with an API for iterating through snap children in a reasonable way, for all snapping containers, including 2-dimensional matrix layouts and support for all document directions and writing modes.
+To empower the scroll snapping container with an API for iterating through snap children in a reasonable way, for all snapping containers, including [2-dimensional matrix layouts](https://codepen.io/argyleink/pen/MWWpOmz) and support for all document directions and writing modes.

 ## Use Cases

-Wiring up "snap to last" or "snap to the clicked item" should be trivial methods to call on a snap container:
+Wiring up "snap to next", "snap to last" or "snap to the clicked item" should be trivial methods to call on a snap container:

 1. Carousels
 2. Sliders